Earl of Strathmore and Kinghorne: History

+becoming the 14th and 1st Earl of Strathmore and Kinghorne.

+The eldest son of the earl uses Lord Glamis as a courtesy title.
+Normally, the highest subsidiary title (in this case Viscount Lyon) would be used, but Lord Glamis is used instead to prevent confusion with the officer of arms, Lord Lyon King of Arms.

 Queen Elizabeth The Queen Mother (1900–2002) was the daughter of the 14th Earl of Strathmore and Kinghorne, and the sister of the 15th Earl.

 The family seat is Glamis Castle, in Angus, Scotland.
 Other family seats were Gibside, near Burnopfield, County Durham and Streatlam Castle, near Barnard Castle in County Durham.
 The traditional burial place of the Earls of Strathmore and Kinghorne is in an aisle of Glamis parish church.